microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 **Test Case 1: Clear No-Code Intent**

 ```
-I want to create an agent but I'm not a developer
+I want to create an agent but I am not a developer
 ```

 **Expected Result:** The agent should analyze the message, determine it's a no-code/low-code request, and route to the "No-Code/Low-Code Agents" topic, displaying the message "Cool!
 You want to create a no-code/low-code agent!"